McCarthy elected House speaker in rowdy post-midnight vote

 The agreement McCarthy presented to the holdouts from the Freedom Caucus and others centers around rules changes they have been seeking for months.
 Those changes would shrink the power of the speaker’s office and give rank-and-file lawmakers more influence in drafting and passing legislation.

-At the core of the emerging deal is the reinstatement of a House rule that would allow a single lawmaker to make a motion to “vacate the chair,” essentially calling a vote to oust the speaker.
-McCarthy had resisted allowing a return to the longstanding rule that former Speaker Nancy Pelosi had done away with, because it had been held over the head of past Republican Speaker Boehner.
+At the core of the emerging deal was the reinstatement of a House rule that would allow a single lawmaker to make a motion to “vacate the chair,” essentially calling a vote to oust the speaker.
+McCarthy had resisted allowing a return to the longstanding rule that former Speaker Nancy Pelosi had done away with, because it had been held over the head of Boehner.
 But it appears McCarthy had no other choice.

-What started as a political novelty, the first time since 1923 a nominee had not won the gavel on the first vote, has devolved into a bitter Republican Party feud and deepening potential crisis.

 Before Friday's ballots, Democratic leader Jeffries of New York had won the most votes on every ballot but also remained short of a majority.
-McCarthy ran second, gaining no ground.
+McCarthy had run second, gaining no ground.

 The longest fight for the gavel started in late 1855 and dragged on for two months, with 133 ballots, during debates over slavery in the run-up to the Civil War.